-- 7.1 The short timescale allowed for this project may result in incomplete delivery prior to the March 2022 deadline. - 7.2 Current prevalence rates for Covid-19 Virus and the related restrictions are having an impact of capacity of providers and attendance rates at school.
-This may limit deliverability of projects and the number of children reached through schools. - 7.2 In line with usual government grants, PCCs must ensure that organisations do not use the funding for any of the following activities: - religious activities outside of projects benefiting the wider community and not containing religious content; - political or lobbying activities; - loan repayments; or - activities that make profit for private gain
+- 7.1 The short timescale allowed for this project may result in incomplete delivery prior to the March 2022 deadline.
+In addition, because of the goods being purchase by voluntary Norfolk, there will likely be underspend. - 7.2 In line with usual government grants, PCCs must ensure that organisations do not use the funding for any of the following activities: - religious activities outside of projects benefiting the wider community and not containing religious content; - political or lobbying activities; - loan repayments; or

-- 7.3 All organisations awarded funding will need to comply with the OPCCN Governance 'Check List' that will be provided with offers of Grants if this has not been completed in advance. - 7.4 Should there be any risk to the service being delivered, each organisation is required to notify the OPCCN as per the conditions of the award.
+- activities that make profit for private gain - 7.3 All organisations awarded funding will need to comply with the OPCCN Governance 'Check List' that will be provided with offers of Grants if this has not been completed in advance. - 7.4 Should there be any risk to the service being delivered, each organisation is required to notify the OPCCN as per the conditions of the award.

-ORIGINATOR CHECKLIST (MUST BE COMPLETED) PLEAS STATE OR 'NO Has legal advice been sought on this submission?
-YE 'YES' Has legal advice been sought on this submission?
-YE ES Has the PCC's Chief Finance Officer been consulted?
-ES Have equality, diversity and human rights implications been considered including equality analysis, as appropriate? ËS Have human resource implications been considered?
-ES Is the recommendation consistent with the objectives in the Police and Crime Plan?
-ES Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
-ES Has communications advice been sought on areas of likely media interest and how they might be managed?
-ES In relation to the above, have all relevant issues been highlighted in the 'other implications and risks' section of the submission? ËS Is this report a Confidential Decision?)
-If Yes, please state reasons below having referred to the PCC Decision Making Policy
+ORIGINATOR CHECKLIST (MUST BE COMPLETED) PLEASE STATE 'YES' OR 'NO' Has legal advice been sought on this submission?
+YES Has the PCC's Chief Finance Officer been consulted?
+YES Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
+YES Have human resource implications been considered?
+YES Is the recommendation consistent with the objectives in the Police and Crime Plan?
+YES Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
+YES Has communications advice been sought on areas of likely media interest and how they might be managed?
+YES In relation to the above, have all relevant issues been highlighted in the 'other implications and risks' section of the submission?
+YES Is this report a Confidential Decision?
+NO If Yes, please state reasons below having referred to the PCC Decision Making Policy